Home / Career Guides / Occupational Therapist (OT)

 Employment projections

-According to the U.S. Bureau of Labor Statistics, employment of occupational therapists is projected to grow 25 percent through 2031, much faster than the average for all occupations.
-Therapists will continue to be an important part of treatment for people with various illnesses and disabilities, such as Alzheimer’s disease, cerebral palsy, autism, or limb loss.
+The need for OTs is expected to grow significantly.
+According to the U.S. Bureau of Labor Statistics, employment in this field is projected to increase by 25 percent through 2031, which is much faster than the average for all occupations.
+This growth is fueled by the ongoing need to support individuals with various disabilities and chronic conditions, such as Alzheimer’s disease, cerebral palsy, autism, and limb loss.

 Occupational therapist career tips